Taiwan defends largest airport against simulated Chinese attack

 This is the first such drill held at Taiwan's biggest airport near the capital since it opened in 1979.

-Military expert Alexander Huang said Taiwan is drawing experiences from Moscow's invasion of Ukraine, which last year fended off a seizure by Russian paratroopers at the Antonov airport just outside Kyiv.
+Analysts said Taiwan is drawing experiences from Moscow's invasion of Ukraine, which last year fended off a seizure by Russian paratroopers at an airport just outside Kyiv.

+"Seeing the experience of the Russian-Ukrainian war, the Battle of Antonov Airport is a successful counter-offensive of the Ukrainian forces in the defence of Kyiv," said Su Tzu-yun, a military expert at Taiwan's Institute for National Defence and Security Research.

+He added that Taoyuan airport's proximity to a "red beach" -- using a term for a potential landing point for amphibious assaults -- makes it especially important to protect it.

+Alexander Huang, a military expert at Taipei's Tamkang University, said the seizure of "an adversary's airport is key to sending in large numbers of assault forces via air transport in an invasion operation".

+He added there was an extra incentive for the Taoyuan drill, besides familiarising Taiwan's troops with emergency scenarios.

-"In addition to familiarising our forces with command and control, this drill can also signal to potential enemies that we are getting ourselves prepared for such contingency," he told AFP.
+"This drill can also signal to potential enemies that we are getting ourselves prepared for such contingency," Huang told AFP.

 As air traffic was halted for about 30 minutes, dozens of soldiers fought off "enemies" landing on the airport's tarmac from attack helicopters.